 Reprinted with permission from Ceviche: Peruvian Kitchen: Authentic Recipes for Lomo Saltado, Antichuchos, Tiraditos, Alfajores, and Pisco Cocktails by Martin Morales.
 Copyright 2014.
 Published by Ten Speed Press, a division of Random House.
 All rights reserved.
 Available wherever books are sold.

-- 2 seeded and deveined rocoto chilies (or mix of bell pepper and habanero chilies)
+2 seeded and deveined rocoto chiles (or mix of bell pepper and habanero chiles)

 First, make the dough.
 Cut the choclo or other corn kernels from the cob.
 Put them in a food processor or blender and add a couple tablespoons water.
 Blitz until smooth.